 If Alice in Wonderland taught us anything, it’s that the way to arrive at an objective depends entirely on where you want to go.
 Whole life insurance offers a number of advantages that are highly appealing to investors.
 The policies have a very low degree of volatility associated with them.
 They are predictable – you know what your policy will be worth and what you can cash it out for at any given time.
 As long as you pay the quoted premiums on a timely basis, you will have a policy that is worth the sum stated on the cash value table.
 In a sense, whole life insurance totally immunizes you to market risks and you can rest assured that your whole life policy will not dip 20% in a single month because of a bad earnings season.

 If your goal is tax avoidance and minimization, whole life insurance can be incredibly valuable.
-It is easy to shelter a growing investment from capital gains taxes, pass money to heirs outside of an estate that may otherwise be exposed to estate and probate taxes, and borrow against money to avoid paying taxes at the time of withdraw.
+It is easy to shelter a growing investment from capital gains taxes, pass money to heirs outside of an estate that may otherwise be exposed to estate and probate taxes, and borrow against money to avoid paying taxes at the time of withdrawing.
 If your goal is overall economic efficiency and to make the most of what you have, then the “buy term and invest the difference” approach works best.
 Disciplined investors recognize that there is no such thing as a free lunch and know that the reason insurance companies are willing to guaranty returns is because they know that they can beat those guaranteed returns by investing the money themselves.
 By cutting out the insurance company as a middle man, the investor is able to avoid high fee investments and management fees, get better returns, and keep more of their money.

 Whole, Universal, and Other Cash Value Insurance